Key COVID-19 numbers in Ottawa today | CBC News

 Today's Ottawa update

-There are 67 Ottawa residents in local hospitals for treatment of active COVID-19, according to Saturday's update from Ottawa Public Health (OPH).
+There are 62 Ottawa residents in local hospitals for treatment of active COVID-19, according to Sunday's update from Ottawa Public Health (OPH).

-That number had hovered close to 60 earlier this week.
-Nine of these patients are in an ICU, a number which has remained stable.
+That's similar to last week, when the number hovered around 60.
+Seven of these patients are in an ICU, a number which has also remained stable.

 These hospital numbers do not include people who came to the hospital for other reasons and then test positive for COVID-19.
 They also don't cover people with lingering COVID-19 problems, or patients transferred from other health units.